 - The ancient city has two entrances.
 If you enter at the Magnesia gate, you will walk downhill and exit at the lower Hercules gate.

 - Allocate two hours to see the ruins.

-- If it’s a hot day be sure to bring a water bottle or buy one at the shops at either entrance.
+- If it’s a hot day, be sure to bring a water bottle or buy one in the shops at either entrance.

 - If you are spending the night in Turkey, consider staying in one of the 78 accommodation options in nearby Selcuk.
 In the morning, you can walk or often borrow a bicycle from the hotel to ride to the site.

 - Temple of Artemis: The Temple of Artemis is one of the seven wonders of the ancient world.
 Fire destroyed much of the Temple of Artemis in 356 BCE.
 Nearly 800 years later, Christianity had become the dominant religion of the region and Emperor Theodosius forbid the worship of the goddess Artemis.
 A Christian mob destroyed what remained of the Temple of Artemis.
 Today, only a single column remains.

 - Ephesus Archaeological Museum is home to the statue of Artemis, recovered from the Temple of Artemis.

 - House of Mary: Early Christians frequently visited the city of Ephesus.
 Here we can visit the house in which the Virgin Mary lived after the crucifixion.
 It has been recognized by the Vatican as the final resting place of the Virgin Mary.

 - Basilica Saint John and also the tomb of the evangelic Saint John.

 If you enjoyed this article, please share it on social media including Pinterest.